Slowthai: Personal life

 Slowthai is a supporter of his hometown football team Northampton Town, with parts of the music video for "Gorgeous" having been filmed at Northampton Town's Sixfields Stadium.
 He has also stated that he supports Liverpool F.C.

-In the summer of 2020, Slowthai got engaged to Russian singer and model Katya Kischuk, former member of the Russian girl group Serebro, whom he met online.
-On 18 June 2021, Kischuk gave birth to the couples' son.
-In December 2022, Kischuk announced to her Telegram chat that the couple had separated.
+In 2020, Slowthai became engaged to Russian singer and model Katya Kischuk, former member of the Russian girl group Serebro.
+On 18 June 2021, Kischuk gave birth to their son.
+Slowthai and Kischuk broke up in 2022.